leolucasguedes/leolucasguedes/README.md

 - 🎓 Graphic Designer by RedZero
 - 📘 3th period of Analysis and Systems Development (3/5)
 - 📘 7th period of Management (7/8)
-- 🌎 Fluent in three languages
+- 🌎 Fluent in four languages

 ## 📝 Technologies and languages